Jasminum nudiflorum

 The Highlights

-All of our Clematis are in a 3L deep pot, with 90cm canes, all plants are delivered with at least 50cm of top growth.
+All of our Plants are in a 3L deep pot, with 90cm canes, all plants are delivered with at least 50cm of top growth.

 Why Choose Jasminum Nudiflorum for Your Garden?